-Breakthroughs in lithium-ion batteries enabled EVs to have enough power to propel them forward on roads without a battery whose weight and volume were too large to fit a standard-sized automobile.
+Breakthroughs in lithium-ion batteries and battery testing have enabled EVs with enough power to propel them forward on roads without a battery whose weight and volume were too large to fit a standard-sized automobile.

 By relying on battery power, EVs are becoming a more sustainable transportation option compared to petroleum-based energy sources.
 As efforts to counteract climate change and global warming amplify, EVs are expected to proliferate on the market, transforming many industries and aspects of society.
 Expect massive restructurings of social and economic activities.

 But how long do EV batteries last and how long do they stay charged?

 In the same spirit of renewability that inspires their use, consumers want to know how long EV batteries will last before they must be replaced.
 According to the U.S. Department of Energy (DOE), EV batteries usually perform for between 10 to 15 years, depending on climate and how they’re maintained.